-In summer 2021, a tornado hit Chicago's western suburbs.
+In summer 2021, a tornado hit Chicago's west suburbs.
 For one patient, this event led to multiple traumas and complications.
-Nelson M. McLemore III, MD, physiatrist at Northwestern Medicine Marianjoy Rehabilitation Hospital, shares his experience with this complex case.
+Nelson M. McLemore III, MD, a physiatrist at Northwestern Medicine Marianjoy Rehabilitation Hospital, shares his experience with this complex case.

-Q: Tell us about your patient and the injuries she sustained during the tornado.
+Q: Tell us about your patient and the injuries they sustained during the tornado.